levos-snr/bridgewaveconnect/README.md

 # Bridgewave Connect

-BridgeWaveConnector is a versatile library designed to seamlessly integrate with the M-Pesa Daraja API while offering robust connectivity solutions.
+Bridgewave Connector is a versatile library designed to seamlessly integrate with the M-Pesa Daraja API while offering robust connectivity solutions.
 Empowering developers with streamlined access to M-Pesa's mobile money services, BridgeWaveConnector serves as the essential bridge between your application and the world of digital transactions.

 ## Table of Contents